 The Floating Method

-The second method is the floating method and should be used on engineered bamboo flooring.
+The floating method is most commonly used with engineered or click lock bamboo flooring.
 This type of flooring clicks together like a puzzle and is quite easy to install.
-Unlike the glue-down method, this installation requires you lay down a moisture barrier first, then install the floating floors directly on top.
-Note that using solid bamboo locking flooring will limit your runs of flooring to 15 feet at which point you’ll have to install a t-molding – but if you use engineered bamboo flooring your runs can extend up to 25 feet.
+Unlike the glue-down method, this installation requires you to lay down a moisture barrier first (3 in 1 Vapor & Sound Barrier), then install the floating floors directly on top.
+Note that using solid bamboo locking flooring may limit your flooring runs to 15 feet if you live in an area with unstable humidity and you don’t have humidifiers or dehumidifiers, which means you may have to install t-moldings at breakpoints.
+If you use engineered bamboo flooring, your runs can extend up to 25 feet without at-molding.

 Pros and Cons of Each Installation Method